daliusd/python-tutorial-lt/glossary.rst

       role in places where a constant hash value is needed, for example as a key in a dictionary.

-   sveikųjų skaičių dalybą / integer division
+   sveikųjų skaičių dalyba / integer division
       Mathematical division discarding any remainder.
 For example, the expression ``11/4`` currently evaluates to ``2`` in contrast to the ``2.75`` returned by float division.
 Also called *floor division*.